 When you run the installer, the Banyan Desktop app executable is placed in the Installation Directory on the device file system, while config files are placed in the Global Config Directory.
 The location of these directories depends on your Operating System:

 |Operating System||Installation Directory||Executable Name||Global Config Directory|

-The following parameters can be set in the
+The following parameters can be set to customize Desktop app functionality:

 ||string||Registration||Provide the Invite Code needed to register a device to your organization.
 Obtain from Banyan Command Center.|

 ||string||Registration||Set device ownership type to one of the following: “C” for corporate-owned, “E” for employee-owned, “S” for corporate-shared, and “O” for other|

 ||boolean||Registration||Skip installation of Root and Intermediate CA certificates (because the Device Manager has already installed them)|

 ||boolean||Registration||Skip installation of scripts that suppress browser certificate prompts (because the Device Manager has already run them)|